RedMadRobot/mapmemory/README.md

 val counter: Counter by memory(clear = { it.reset() }) { Counter() }
 ```

-Reusable properties are especially useful for reactive types like `Flow` because you don't need to re-subscribe to flow after MapMemory was cleared.
+Reusable properties are especially useful for reactive types like `Flow` because you don't need to re-subscribe to `Flow` after `MapMemory` is cleared.

+> [!NOTE]
-> **Info**
+>
-> Many of default accessors are already return reusable properties.
+> Many of the default accessors already return reusable properties.
-> See accessor's description to check if it returns reusable property.
+> See the accessor's description to check if it returns reusable property.

-### Scoped and Shared values
+#### Scoped and Shared values

 Let's look at how MapMemory works under the hood.
-We have a class with in-memory property declared with delegate:
+We have a class with an in-memory property declared using delegate:

 ```kotlin
 package com.example